Rameshzende/Scanner_APP/README.md

 ### Importing React-native Camera , Scanner

-Importing React-native camrea and scanner depedences to in the Project Enter the followinf command
+Importing React-native camrea and scanner depedences to in the Project Enter the following command

                                   npm install react-native-camera --save
                                   react-native link react-native-camera or